 How to score better savings account interest rates

-Many big banks are offering shockingly low interest rates on basic savings accounts.
-Experts say moving your money to a credit union or smaller institution could be a much better deal.
+Many big banks offer low interest rates on savings accounts.
+Experts say moving to a credit union or smaller institution could bring better returns.
+(Story first aired on ATC on Feb.
+27, 2023.)

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.